coverclock/com-diag-assay/README.md

 Red-Black tree implementation.

-Assay (and Diminuto) has been built and tested on a Pentium PC running Ubuntu 14.04 (my build server), and an Nvidia Jetson TK1 board also running Ubuntu 14.04 (my reference target).
+Assay (and Diminuto) has been built and tested on a Pentium PC running Ubuntu 14.04 (my build server), and an Nvidia Jetson TK1 board (which has a 64-bit ARM processor) also running Ubuntu 14.04 (my reference target).
 This latter target has the internal Digital Aggregates code name of "Stampede", which you will see referenced here and there.

 This software is an original work of its author(s).